foreversd/forever/README.md

     'command': 'perl',         // Binary to run (default: 'node') 'options': ['foo','bar'],  // Additional arguments to pass to the script, 'sourceDir': 'script/path' // Directory that the source script is in

     //
+    // Options for restarting on watched files.
+    //
+    'watch': false              // Value indicating if we should watch files.
+    'watchIgnoreDotFiles': null // Dot files we should read to ignore ('.foreverignore', etc).
+    'watchIgnorePatterns': null // Ignore patterns to use when watching files.
+    'watchDirectory': null      // Top-level directory to watch from.

+    //
     // All or nothing options passed along to `child_process.spawn`.